About the Author

 Francine Shapiro, Ph.D.

-Dr. Francine Shapiro is the originator and developer of EMDR therapy, which has been designated as an effective trauma treatment by a wide range of organizations, including the American Psychiatric Association and the Department of Defense.
-She is a Senior Research Fellow, Emeritus at the Mental Research Institute in Palo Alto, California, Director of the EMDR Institute, and founder of the non-profit EMDR Humanitarian Assistance Programs, which provides pro bono training and treatment to underserved populations worldwide.
+Dr. Francine Shapiro (1948 – 2019) was the originator and developer of EMDR therapy, which has been designated as an effective trauma treatment by a wide range of organizations, including the American Psychiatric Association and the Department of Defense.
+She was a Senior Research Fellow, Emeritus at the Mental Research Institute in Palo Alto, California, Director of the EMDR Institute, and founder of the non-profit EMDR Humanitarian Assistance Programs, which provides pro bono training and treatment to underserved populations worldwide.

-Dr. Shapiro is a recipient of the International Sigmund Freud Award for Psychotherapy of the City of Vienna, the American Psychological Association Trauma Psychology Division Award for Outstanding Contributions to Practice in Trauma Psychology, and the Distinguished Scientific Achievement in Psychology Award, from the California Psychological Association.
-As a result of the development of EMDR, thousands of clinicians have treated millions of people during the past 20 years.
-She is an invited speaker at psychology conferences and universities worldwide, and has authored numerous articles, chapters, and books about EMDR therapy, including the primary text for clinicians Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures.
-Her new book for both laypeople and clinicians is called Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR Therapy.
+Dr. Shapiro was a recipient of the International Sigmund Freud Award for Psychotherapy of the City of Vienna, the American Psychological Association Trauma Psychology Division Award for Outstanding Contributions to Practice in Trauma Psychology, and the Distinguished Scientific Achievement in Psychology Award, from the California Psychological Association.
+As a result of the development of EMDR, thousands of clinicians have treated millions of people during the past 30 years.
+She was an invited speaker at psychology conferences and universities worldwide, and authored numerous articles, chapters, and books about EMDR therapy, including the primary text for clinicians Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures.
+Her latest book for both laypeople and clinicians is called Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR Therapy.